ipums/ipums.github.io/_drafts/big-data-on-a-laptop-tools-and-strategies-part-3.md

 pip install pyspark
 ```

 Then you can run 'pyspark' and begin an interactive session.
-Beware if you already have a SPARK_HOME set; PySpark will try to use that version of Spark.
+Beware if you already have a SPARK_HOME set; PySpark will try to use that version of Spark instead of the version it downloaded as part of PySpark.

 Otherwise, if you downloaded Spark from spark.apache.org, go to  the 'bin' directory in your Spark installation and run the 'pyspark.sh' program located there.